Background

 Key Dates in a Bonus Issue

-• Announcement date: The board approves and publicly discloses the bonus issue
+• Announcement date: The company's board of directors approves and publicly discloses the bonus issue.

 • Ex-bonus date: One trading day before the record date.
-Buyers purchasing on or after this date do not receive the bonus shares
+Investors who purchase shares on or after the ex-bonus date do not receive the bonus shares.

 Tax Treatment of Bonus Shares in India

-Less than 12 months from allotment Short-term capital gain (STCG) 20%
+Less than 12 months Short-Term Capital Gain (STCG) 20%

 How to Track Bonus Issues in India

-NSE and BSE publish corporate action announcements on their websites.
-SEBI mandates that companies provide advance notice before the record date.
-Investors holding stocks in a demat account receive bonus shares automatically credited by the company's registrar after the record date, typically within 15 days of the bonus issue date.
+NSE and BSE publish corporate action announcements including bonus issues on their official websites.
+SEBI mandates that companies provide advance notice before record dates.
+Investors holding shares in demat accounts receive bonus shares automatically credited by the company's registrar after the record date, typically within 15 business days.

 Frequently Asked Questions (FAQs)